sensedeep/dynamodb-onetable/.github/ISSUE_TEMPLATE/bug_report.md

 2. Edit your reproducible, minimal, stand-alone test case into the test/debug.ts file.
 3. Run via `jest debug` or run VS code in the top level directory.

+If you don't edit debug.ts and provide snippets of code, then your issue may not receive priority.

 Ensure that your debug.ts includes:

-1. Your OneTable schema
+1. Your OneTable schema (complete schema with indexes and models).
 2. Actual API code that is failing.
+Don't use code snippets.
 Add comments where helpful.
 3. Run API with params of {log: true} and include generated DynamoDB API calls

 Check that: